 Social media is undoubtedly a great tool which helps us to stay connected with others.
 However, it has created a culture that is focused on the lives of others.
 It’s disconnecting us from ourselves more than ever before since an increasing amount of our time and attention is directed outward instead of on ourselves.

-Moreover, spending time by ourselves has become increasingly difficult because of our smartphones which provide a constant source of amusement by swiping in any direction.
+Spending time by ourselves has become increasingly difficult because of our smartphones which provide a constant source of amusement by swiping in any direction.
 It has made us a slave to constant stimulation, to the point that being alone by ourselves can become an uncomfortable experience.

 A recent study conducted by the University Of Virginia found that many participants chose to give themselves electric shocks rather than to be alone with their thoughts for 6-15 minutes.

-On the other hand, what positive impact can solitude possibly have on us?
+But what positive impact can solitude possibly have on us?
 Read on to find out about three powerful ways by which solitude can benefit you.